nullren/nullren.github.io/_posts/2018-07-13-category-theory-for-programmers-chapter-2.md

    - **True<sub>`Bool`</sub>**: `Bool` → `Bool`
    - **False<sub>`Bool`</sub>**: `Bool` → `Bool`

    The weird thing here is why there are no morphisms _to_ `Void`.
-The only reasons we can actually define functions with `Void` as input is because `Void` is ∅.
-So we can use a variable to denote what would go there, but there would never be anything to call it.
-   However, in defining a function with `Void` as output would require use to either use an object in that set (which none exist) or a function that takes a type that does exist and returns a `Void` which none others exist.
-So... it's weird.
-At least with `()`, we can actually define something to discard values, ie, do nothing.
-   That's not possible with `Void`, so the only arrows involving `Void` are arrows leaving it.
+For this, we fall back to what a morphism is, and here it is a function from a set to a set.
+This also means, that a function takes every value of the domain to a unique value in the codomain.
+In the instance of `Void`, we can define a function with `Void` as the domain because even though `Void` is the empty set, we can still define a function for all x in ∅ (even if there are none).
+However, for a function that does have values, like `Bool`, for there to be a function to `Void`, we are saying for all x in `{true, false}` there **exists** a unique value in `Void` such that the relationship holds.
+However, there is no value in `Void` so we cannot have a function.

+   This differs with `()` which is a singleton set, eg `{👾}`.
+For this we can define functions from `()` that send `👾` to some other value, and similar, send all values from another domain to just one value.